abpio/abp-commercial-docs/en/themes/lepton-x/blazor.md

     ```

-    > `red.css` and `bootstrap-red.css` have to be added under `wwwroot/_content/Volo.Abp.AspNetCore.Components.Web.LeptonXTheme/side-menu/css/` folder for switching to your custom theme properly when selected.
+    > `red.css` and `bootstrap-red.css` have to be added under the `wwwroot/_content/Volo.Abp.AspNetCore.Components.Web.LeptonXTheme/side-menu/css/` folder to switch to your custom theme properly when selected.
     >
-    >_If your layout is **TopMenu**, then you have to add them under `wwwroot/_content/Volo.Abp.AspNetCore.Components.Web.LeptonXTheme/top-menu/css/` folder._
+    >_If your layout is **TopMenu**, then you have to add them under the `wwwroot/_content/Volo.Abp.AspNetCore.Components.Web.LeptonXTheme/top-menu/css/` folder._

     ![leptonx-red](https://user-images.githubusercontent.com/23705418/188801370-5aa646cf-72fd-4365-aa49-aab1152b5b86.gif)